bonn0062/GSoD/absolute_beginners.rst

 .. image:: images/np_matplotlib1.png
     :scale: 50 %

-Or any number of other visualization options.
-It's simple to take advantage of the visualization power of Matplotlib.
+With Matplotlib, you have access to an enormous number of visualization options.

 ::